lindsayrr8/lindsayrr8.github.io/_posts/2025-03-15-my-new-blog-post.md

 # Principles of Design and Multivariate Analysis Visualization with Tableau

 Relationships between different variables in your data can often be complex.
 It follows that sometimes figuring out how to visualize those relationships quickly and concisely can be a challenge.
-Circumstances can differ drastically, so there isn't one best solution, but one rule to follow is that the simplest approach is often the best.
+Circumstances can differ drastically, so there isn't one best solution, but one rule to follow is that the simplest approach is often the best *(and you will hear me say that often.)*

 That said, when creating any visualization, there are a few basic **principles of design** you can keep in mind to incorporate into your work: